• Skip to primary navigation

 Tips

-• The time needed to roast the butternut squash is approximately one hour and this process can be done ahead of time.
+• The time needed to roast the butternut squash is approximately one hour, and this process can be done beforehand.

-• Store leftovers in teh refrigerator in an airtight container for up to 5 days.
+• Store leftovers in the refrigerator in an airtight container for up to 5 days.

 What to serve with this butternut soup?